-- The hydrogen bond formation in the β-pleated sheet is opposite to α-helix.
+- The hydrogen bond formation in the β-pleated sheet is opposite to the α-helix.
 In an α-helix, the hydrogen bond formation will be within the same chain (intrachain bonding), but in a β-pleated sheet, hydrogen bond formation will be between two chains (interchain bonding).

 - However, in some cases, bonding can be intrachain, which forms an antiparallel β-pleated sheet when a respective chain folds back itself to form a hydrogen bond.